• Skip to primary navigation

 PinterestFacebook

 Discover the incredible health benefits of green foods!
-From leafy greens to nutrient-packed veggies, learn how adding more green to your plate can boost your energy, support digestion, and improve overall well-being.Green foods hold a special place in a plant-based diet.
-Not only do they add a splash of color to your plate, but they also bring several health benefits that can transform your well-being.
-And we’re not just talking about leafy greens.
-Other green foods are just as nutrient-rich and can help keep you healthy, especially if you have heart disease.
+From leafy greens to nutrient-packed veggies, learn how adding more green to your plate can boost your energy, support digestion, and improve overall well-being.
+Green foods hold a special place in a plant-based diet.
+Not only do they add a splash of color to your plate, but they also offer several health benefits that can enhance your overall well-being.

 Dr. Caldwell Esselstyn recommends eating leafy greens six times a day—yes, six—if you have heart disease and want to keep a healthy heart!
-While six servings seems like a lot, you can vary your consumption of leafy greens by adding the other green foods listed below.
+While six servings seem like a lot, you can vary your consumption of leafy greens by adding the other green foods listed below.

 Here’s why incorporating more green foods into your diet is an important step towards a happier, healthier you.